gerryhjs/gerry-themes-issue-tracker/README.md

 # Important
-I am inconvenient to use to github here in China because sometimes the access is very slow, and I can't get notifications in time.
+I am inconvenient to use to github here in China because sometimes the access is very slow, and I can't get issues in time.
 So I will accept issue by email.
 If you have any problem about Gerry Themes or Gerry Themes Pro, please send email to me: gerryhjs@outlook.com.
 Thanks.

 # Please read it before you submit issue: